 Local Development Plan

-The consultation stage for Brentwood Borough's plan to build on four sites in Blackmore and Hook End began today.
-Further large Greenbelt sites throughout the Parish could also be surrendered to developers according to the planning authority.
+The latest consultation stage for Brentwood Borough's plan to build on four sites in Blackmore and Hook End ended on March 12th.
+Further large Greenbelt sites throughout the Parish could also be surrendered to developers according to the planning authority with up to 7,000 new dwellings shoehorned into the Borough over the next few years.
+Planning officers employed by Brentwood are currently assessing the results of the latest consultation.
+Already well behind schedule, there is no firm date for the announcement of the next stage of the LDP but it is expected in late summer/early autumn.

 The Parish Council met and debated the 2018 version of the draft Local Development Plan (LDP) and agreed the following as its submission to the consultation process.